-Whipple procedure, is the preferred surgical procedure for resectable pancreatic duct cancer.
-Because of the common blood supply to the digestive system organs, surgical removal of the head of the pancreas also requires removal of the duodenum, jejunum, gallbladder and sometimes part of the stomach.
+The whipple procedure is the surgical procedure of choice for resectable pancreatic duct cancer.
+Because of the combined perfusion of the digestive organs, surgical removal of the head of the pancreas also necessitates removal of the duodenum, jejunum, gallbladder and sometimes part of the stomach.

 After the Whipple procedure, the surgeon reconnects the remaining organs to allow you to digest food normally after the Whipple procedure.

 Indications for the Whipple procedure on the pancreas